Cerberus: Query-driven Scalable Vulnerability Detection in OAuth Service Provider Implementations: System Design

-\paragraph{Base Facts.} The base facts of our inference engine describe the instructions in the application's control-flow graph (CFG).
-The base facts take the form of $\text{A}(L,y, x_1, ... ,x_n)$, where \texttt{A} is the instruction name, \texttt{L} is the instruction’s label, \texttt{y} is the variable storing the instruction result (if any), and $x_1, ... ,x_n$ are variables given to the instruction as arguments (if any).
-For example, the instruction $l_1: r_1 = 0$ is encoded as $\texttt{assign}(l_1, r_1, 0)$. $\texttt{alloc}(l_1, y,x)$ means that variable $x$ may point to abstract location $y$. $\texttt{alias(x,y)}$ denotes that variable $x$ and $y$ may point to the same abstract location.
+~ Unlike \oauthlint whose analysis is flow-insensitive, many crucial properties in \oauthserver require a flow-sensitive analysis.
+Therefore, \toolname's facts take the form of $A(L,y, x_1, ... ,x_n)$, where $A$ is the instruction name, $L$ is the instruction’s label, \texttt{y} is the variable storing the instruction result (if any), and $x_1, ... ,x_n$ are variables given to the instruction as arguments (if any).
+For example, the instruction $l_1: r_1 = 0$ is encoded as $\texttt{assign}(l_1, r_1, 0)$.
+Additionally, $\texttt{alloc}(l_1, y,x)$ means that variable $x$ may point to abstract location $y$ and $\texttt{alias(x,y)}$ denotes that variable $x$ and $y$ may point to the same abstract location.
 Furthermore, the branch instruction \texttt{branch}$(L_1,X, L_2,L_3)$ denotes that if $X$ is evaluated to \texttt{true}, then the next instruction will be $L_2$, otherwise $L3$.
-Using the base facts described above, \toolname computes two kinds of semantic facts: (i) control-dependency predicates, which capture instruction dependencies according to the application’s CFG, and (ii) data-dependency predicates.
+Using the base facts described above, \toolname computes the semantic facts of: (i) control-dependency predicates, which capture instruction dependencies according to the application’s CFG, and (ii) data-dependency predicates.